FAIRplus/the-fair-cookbook/content/recipes/accessibility/aspera_matched.md

 ## Main objectives

 This recipe covers documentation of the popular Aspera Fast Transfer Protocol and complements related recipes concerned with efficient files uploads and downloads.
-While the Aspera protocol is used by major public scientific data repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository)  such as NCBI SRA(URL_TO_INSERT_RECORD http://www.ncbi.nlm.nih.gov/sra) and EMB(URL_TO_INSERT_RECORD http://www.Metabase.net)L ENA(URL_TO_INSERT_RECORD http://www.ebi.ac.uk/ena), it is important to note that the communication protocol is **proprietary**.
-The recipe will therefore also cover some of the implications of using a closed protocol in terms of achieving FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) compliance.
+While the Aspera protocol is used by major public scientific data repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository)  such as NCBI SRA (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.g7t2hv)  and EMB (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.a1rp4c) L ENA (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.dj8nt8) , it is important to note that the communication protocol is **proprietary**.
+The recipe will therefore also cover some of the implications of using a closed protocol in terms of achieving FAIR (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.WWI10U)  compliance.

 ## Graphical overview